gjoshi22/Medical_MNIST/README.md

 ### VesselMNIST3D

-- **Description:** Classification based on the IntrA dataset with 3D models of brain vessels.
+#### Overview:
+The VesselMNIST3D dataset is derived from the IntrA dataset, specifically tailored for intracranial aneurysm research.
+This dataset encompasses 103 3D models (meshes) of brain vessels, sourced from reconstructed MRA images.
+A distinct characteristic of this dataset is the evident class imbalance: the vessel class significantly outnumbers the aneurysm class, with a ratio nearing 8:1.

+#### Data Augmentation and Balancing:
+To rectify the class imbalance, the minority class (aneurysm) was subjected to a slew of data augmentation techniques:
+- Horizontal flip
+- Gaussian noise
+- Normalization
+- Elastic transform
+- Random invert
+- Grayscale
+- Color jitter

-- **Class Imbalance Strategy:** Upscaling the aneurysm class using data augmentation techniques and random sampling for a balanced dataset.
-A model with the original imbalanced dataset is also trained for comparison.
+Post-augmentation, random sampling was employed to achieve a balanced class distribution for training.
+A separate model was also trained on the original imbalanced dataset for comparison purposes.

-**Data Augmentation Results:**
-- Horizontal Flip and Gaussian Noise: AUC - 0.8350 (Assumed value)
-- Horizontal Flip and Normalization: AUC - 0.8480 (Assumed value)
-- Gaussian Noise and Normalization: AUC - 0.8410 (Assumed value)
-- Combination of all techniques: AUC - 0.8230 (Assumed value)

-**Optimal Results after Hyperparameter Tuning:**
+#### Hyperparameter Tuning:
+- **Learning Rates:** 0.1 & 0.001
+- **Optimizers:** Adam and Proximal Epoch Stochastic Gradient (PESG) with momentum set at 0.9.
+- **Batch Sizes:** 128 and 256
+- **Constants:**
+  - Epoch decay: 0.003
+  - Weight decay: 0.0001
+  - Loss function: AUCMLoss()

+#### Results:

+**Imbalanced Dataset Model:**
+- Test AUC: 0.7757

+**Balanced Dataset with Tuned Hyperparameters:**
 - Optimizer: PESG
 - Learning Rate: 0.1
 - Batch Size: 128
-- Test AUC: 0.8120
+- Test AUC: 0.8085

----
+**Conclusion:** The results indicate the superiority of the balanced dataset model over its imbalanced counterpart in terms of classification capability.